gstronksUW/NY_Airbnb_2019_Analysis/README.md

 Questions:
 1. What is the average cost of each room type accross the city?
 2. What are the total number of listings for each type of room?
-3. What is the difference from the median price of each listing.
+3. What is the average price for each room type in each neighbourhood and how does that compare to the average price for each room type city wide?
 4. What neighborhoods have the most and least average availability
-5. For each listings, what is the difference between the price and the average room_type price for each listing?
+6. For each listings, how does the price compare to the average price of that same room type city wide?
-6. What is the most expensive neiborhood to rent each type of room? least expensive?

 Analysis: